mmomtchev/pymport/README.md

 plt.show();
 ```

+As a last step, you should probably check the [`graph-tool` example](https://github.com/mmomtchev/pymport/blob/main/examples/graph_tool.js) for some advanced concepts when using operator overloading, lvalue references (assigning to list arrays), iterators and generators.

 # Performance

 * Generally when using Python, you will get the usual Python performance, while when using Node.js, you will get the usual Node.js performance